yacoob/aib2ofx/README.md

     {
         "bradmajors": {
-            "homeNumber": "1234",
-            "workNumber": "1234",
             "regNumber": "12345678",
             "pin": "12345"
         }
     }

 The fields are, as follows:

-* homeNumber
-    > Last four digits of your home number.

-* workNumber
-    > Last four digits of your work number.

 * regNumber
     > Your AIB registered number.